Making your own homemade mayonnaise is simple, takes only a couple minutes, and uses only 4 ingredients.

 - 1 whole large egg

-- 1-2 tbsp lemon juice or white wine vinegar
+- 1-2 tablespoon lemon juice or white wine vinegar

 - 1 cup (or more if needed) neutral flavored oil l, ike refined avocado or canola

-- 1 tsp salt, , plus more to taste
+- 1 teaspoon salt, , plus more to taste

 - In the bowl of a blender or food processor, add the egg, salt, and lemon juice (or vinegar).